Creating a new app repository

 Note: No need to create an empty sub folder just for the new repo, as this will happen automatically in the next step.

-Now create the repository, using our template-app to pre-fill its content.
+Now create the repository, using our repository template to pre-fill its content.
 Execute this command to create the new public repository:

 gh repo create \